ChicoState/smartinsulin-ux/README.md

 * **Setup Completion Ambiguity:**
   - Final setup screen lacked direction or confirmation on how to proceed to the dashboard.
 * **Information Gaps:**
-  - Tyler did not feel confident adjusting insulin-related settings due to lack of context.
+  - Our persona, Tyler did not feel confident adjusting insulin-related settings due to lack of context.

 #### Design Changes Based on Findings